 Oman, an Arab country with Muscat as its capital, lies in the south-east end of the Arabian Peninsula.
 It shares its borders with 5 countries, namely, Yemen, Iran, Saudi Arabia, Pakistan, and the UAE.
 It has been the centre of investment for foreign investors for a long time.
 The country has a monarchical type of government promoting business and commerce.
 The country has been developing itself year after year.
 By 2040, the economic growth of Oman is expected to grow by 10%.
-Presently, it holds a population of 4.7 billion.
+Presently, it holds a population of 4.7 million.
 According to the World Bank, it has been ranked 71st for the ease of doing business in 2018.

 Are you planning to establish your business roots in Oman?
 If yes, then you are on the right track.
 At this point, you should be aware as to why Oman is a hub of investment.
 Have a glance at the points below.